run-ai/docs/docs/admin/troubleshooting/troubleshooting.md

     __Resolution:__

-    * Run the [preinstall script](../runai-setup/cluster-setup/cluster-prerequisites.md#pre-install-script) and search for networking errors.
+    * Run the preinstall diagnostics tool to validate [System and network requirements](../runai-setup/cluster-setup/cluster-install.md#system-and-network-requirements) and test connectivity issues.
     * Run: `kubectl get pods -n kube-system -o wide`.
 Verify that all networking pods are running.
     * Run: `kubectl get nodes`.
 Check that all nodes are ready and connected.
     * Run: `kubectl get pods -o wide -A` to see which pods are Pending or in Error and which nodes they belong to.